AlexandrGambarov/BonumCibum/README.md

 The app contains recipes of tasty dishes that are easy to prepare.

 ## Starting the app
-To start the app, download it from the official Play Market: https://play.google.com/store/apps/details?id=com.alexlabs.bonumcibum
+The app is available in Play Market: https://play.google.com/store/apps/details?id=com.alexlabs.bonumcibum.
+To start the project open it in Android Studio or Eclipse